Nyah nyah nyah nyah nyah nyah

 "Nyah nyah nyah nyah nyah nyah" is the lexigraphic representation of a common children's chant.
-It is a rendering of one common vocalization for a six-note musical figure which is associated with children, is found in many European-derived cultures and is often used in taunting.
+It is a rendering of one common vocalization for a six-note musical figure that is usually associated with children and found in many European-derived cultures, and which is often used in taunting.

+The figure comes from a pentatonic scale of A minor, starting on the pitch of G: G-E-A-G-E. The pentatonic scale is nearly universal in human cultures and is within the easiest range for children's voices.

 Variations

-There are many other vocalizations for the tune, as well as other ways of rendering the nyah-nyah version (such as "Nuh nuh nuh nuh nuh nuh").
-Other manifestations include:
+The tune has many variations on how "nyah-nyah" is vocalized (e.g., "Nuh nuh nuh nuh nuh nuh"), some examples of which include: